Bhargavakkeni/Remind-Me-Later/README.md

 <h3>Adding PostgreSQL database:</h3>

-You can PostgreSQL database by adding this DATABASES settings to remind_me_later.settings file
+You can add PostgreSQL database by adding this DATABASES settings to remind_me_later.settings file

 ```
 DATABASES = {